 To prevent your baby’s hands drying out from frequent washing, I suggest using a very mild, natural soap that avoids ingredients that dry out the skin while also providing moisturizers to boot.
 Since your baby is going to stick those hands right back in their mouth after you wash them you also want this soap to be as safe as possible!

-Personally, I recommend something like this soap here (feel free to check out the stellar reviews on Amazon and pick up some for yourself!).
+Personally, I recommend something like this soap here made by Everyone (feel free to check out the stellar reviews on Amazon and pick up some for yourself!).
 It’s got a fantastic ingredients list, won’t break the bank, and smells amazing without using synthetic fragrances.

 Seriously, check out their amazing scent selection!